 It’s been a while since I put a techie post up on here – shame on me!
-Here’s one about me doing something stupid.
+Here’s one about me doing something stupid, cursing my MX records then apologising for it being my fault.

 Like many, I have a couple of email addresses.
 Actually, I have a silly amount I’ve set up to play with services over the years, but I’ve been slowly culling them.
 Anyway, I basically have two main addresses now – one which I use day to day for sign-ups, and one based on a domain name I own, and is mainly for friends and family which is now quite a few years old.